shelleywong/CSCI211-Course-Materials/Programs/program02.md

 ## General Requirements:

 Programs should be well formatted and consistent so they are easy to read.
-The same [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program01.md#general-requirements) listed in P1 apply here, including the guidelines for Comments, Formatting, and Style.<br>
+The [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/README.md#general-requirements) listed in the Programs directory README apply to all programming assignments.<br>

 Remember that the first lines of all your files (.h and .cpp) must contain the following comments:
 ```
 // filename
-// last name, first name
+// your name (first and last)
-// ecst_username
+// your Chico Portal/Turnin username
+// Short summary of the file contents
 ```

 ## Testing Your Program